8 conceivable and inspiring ways to improve roll call

 4. Be punctual, from start to finish.

-“We have donuts on our Friday.
+- “We have donuts on our Friday.
 We take turns buying by seniority.
-But there is always one A hole that thinks we need fruit when it's his turn.
-Loser.” - Jason N Amber Hemstreet
+But there is always one a-hole who thinks we need fruit when it's his turn.
+Loser.” - Jason N. Amber Hemstreet

-“I would invite members of other agencies to speak to squad about how they have achieved support from their communities.” - Dave Adam
+- “I would invite members of other agencies to speak to the squad about how they have achieved support from their communities.” - Dave Adam

 8. Motivate - make officers feel appreciated and valued.

-“We had joke of the day.
+- “We had a joke of the day.
 I wanted to send everyone out in a good mood.
 Nothing worse than a grumpy cop first thing.” - Grant Lanier